jordanparker6/TransformerSeries/README.md

 However, the following models are also included for benchmarking purposes:
  - A Baseline heuristic model
  - A vanila LSTM model with a dense final layer

+## To Do

+- Weights & Bias integration for hyperparameter tuning
+- Pulumi Integration for model serving Infra as Code